FaizAther/dcc888-papers/paper2/divergence_analysis.0.md

 ### What is the theory upon which the problem is defined?
 (DA) (X)

-Static Analysis is the study of a program source code for compiler optimization phase of the pipline.
+Static Analysis is the study of a program source code for compiler optimization phase of the code generation pipline.

 ### What is the theory upon which the problem is defined?
 (PR)